ewang58/ML-Fibre-Regression/README.md

 $$
 MAE = \frac {\sum^n_{i=1}|y_i-x_i|}{n}=\frac{\sum^n_{i=1}|e_i|}{n}
 $$
-In python, we can write a function as such:
+In python, this can be written as a function, such as:

 ````python
 class Metrics: